CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/local-clients/README.md

 ### Local Cortex Backend

-The example is configured to use the local filesystem (`./main-app/build/test-data`) as the backend storage implementation for Cortex.
+The application is configured to use the local filesystem (`./main-app/build/test-data`) as Cortex's remote storage.
-See [Local Managed Content and Profile Data](../docs/catalog.md#local-managed-content-and-profile-data) for more details.
+(See [Local Storage Client](../docs/backendstorage.md#local-remote-storage-client) for more details.)